 Roundup, a popular weed killer made by Monsanto, has been at the heart of many lawsuits recently.
-Monsanto is currently facing 380 pending lawsuits because the active ingredient in their popular weed killer, glyphosate, is a known carcinogen.
+Monsanto is currently facing 380 pending lawsuits because the active ingredient in their popular weedkiller, glyphosate, is a known carcinogen.

-By 2007, Roundup weed killer was the most used agricultural herbicide in the Unites States.
+By 2007, Roundup weed killer was the most used agricultural herbicide in the United States.
 Popularity grew when Monsanto introduced genetically modified seeds that were resistant to their weed killers.
-This allowed farmers to be able to spray growing plants with herbicide without killing their crops.
+This allowed farmers to be able to spray growing plants with herbicides without killing their crops.
 Many people recall having regularly used it on their lawns and gardens too.
 Now, many Roundup users are being diagnosed with cancer “including all subtypes of non-Hodgkin’s lymphoma, b-cell lymphoma, leukemia” and others (Consumer Safety, 2018).

 Monsanto under Fire